digitallinguistics/data-format/.github/CONTRIBUTING.md

         - REMOVE: removed features
         - TEST: changes to tests

-1. **Create a GitHub release** when the necessary features are ready
+1. **Draft a GitHub release** when the necessary features are ready

-    - **Increment the version number** of the `master` branch by running `npm version {major|minor|patch}` from the command line, and commit the change.
-Do not include a commit message (it will default to the version number instead).

-    - **Write the release notes**

     - Title: vX.X.X

     - Description: High-level overview of the changes

     - Changelog:

         - List the changes for each schema separately under its own heading.
 General project changes get their own heading as well.

         - `LABEL: description (#000)`

     - Compile the list of changes from each of the commits on the master branch

+1. **Increment the version number** of the `master` branch by running `npm version {major|minor|patch}` from the command line, and commit the change.
+Do not include a commit message (it will default to the version number instead).
+This will run the upload script and publish to npm.

-    - **Publish the GitHub release**
+1. **Publish the GitHub release**, using the tagged release from the `master` branch

-1. **Publish to npm**: `npm publish`

 1. **Write a blog post** about the changes (for major/minor updates only)